Business Development at Companjon

 Part 1

 For decades the deployment of information and communication technology (ICT) in business contexts and the subsequent exploitation of its efficiency-driving capabilities have transformed and sometimes revolutionised business models.
 ICT has driven completely new products and services into the market, as well as enabling increasingly automated operating models.
 Enterprises have greatly leveraged ICT to gain a competitive advantage.
+In recent years, the notion of a digital business has emerged.
+Radically game-changing developments have enabled the digitalisation of businesses, usually creating nothing less than their comprehensive transformation.

 Part 2